sarafec/portfolio/README.md

 * [Dogs.](https://github.com/sarafec/dogs)
 This project displays 30 breeds of dogs as icons and provides a search box to filter through the dogs.
+A liver version of this project can be found [here](https://sarafec.github.io/dogs/).

 * [Teen Births, 1990-2012](https://bl.ocks.org/sarafec/287bc9628a723d70285178ff9b2a718a)
 This data visualization contains 23 years of teen birth data in the United States.
 The chart was built using D3.js, JavaScript, HTML, CSS, and SVG.